A Answers (6)

 Silver amalgam fillings also shrink and expand at a different rate than teeth do, which can cause stress fractures and eventual breakage of the tooth.
 Teeth are weaker to compressive chewing forces when they are restored with these fillings.
 Sometimes people don't like the way a silver filling looks.

-Jonathan B. Levine, DMD, Dentistry, answeredThere are several disadvantages of using silver amalgam tooth fillings:
+Jonathan B. Levine, DMD, Dentist, answeredThere are several disadvantages of using silver amalgam tooth fillings: